Shandilya21/Shandilya21/README.md

 **Machine Learning, Natural Language Processing, and Computer Vision**
 <br />

-Here are some ideas to get you started:
+Here is a bit about my interests and how to get in touch:

 - 🌱 I’m currently learning Reinforcement Learning, Bayesian Optimization
 - 💬 Ask me about NLP, Deep Neural Networks, GAN, Transformers, Probabilistic Models.